maak-2/Investment-Recommendation-Engine/README.md

 - Data-driven analytics — using actual investor survey patterns
 - Risk-based rule logic — mirroring how financial advisors think
 - Explainable insights — visual breakdowns of why recommendations were chosen

+The engine takes simple user inputs such as age, investment duration, expected returns, and risk appetite, then intelligently matches them to similar investor profiles from the dataset.
+From there, it generates:

+- personalised investment suggestions
+- visual comparisons of “base” vs “risk-adjusted” scores
+- transparent logic behind each recommendation

+I built this project to demonstrate how analytics, business logic, and user-centric thinking can be combined into a clear, practical tool.
+It reflects my passion for transforming raw data into meaningful insights and helping people make better financial decisions.

 ---